itsjoshuagraves/digitalgarden/content/about/site.md

 ## How's this built?
 I use Hugo, a static site generator.
-It's working with Go, markdown, and powered by GitHub pages.
-There's no fancy CMS, no loads of animations.
-The only Javascript here powers a search feature.
+There's no fancy CMS, it’s just Markdown-powered text files and the site is served by GitHub pages.
+The only Javascript here powers a search feature, so that means no tracking.

+There are other constraints.
+I won’t be adding flashy animations, adding layouts, and only allowing minimal imagery.
+I’ll indulge myself with nice typefaces though, because I love them so.

 In the future, I'll be focusing on making it even easier and greener to load, adding image dithering and hopefully attempting to most entirely to green, solar-powered hosting.